OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 cp special_tokens_map.json tokenizer_config.json vocab.txt ./passage_model
 ```

-[4] Evaluate your ANCE-Tele
+(4) Evaluate your ANCE-Tele

-Then you can follow the instructions in [NQ/TriviaQA: Reproduce w/ Our CheckPs](#nq-and-triviaqa-reproduce-using-our-checkps) to evaluate.
+Then you can follow the instructions in [NQ/TriviaQA: Reproduce w/ Our CheckPs - (2)](#nq-and-triviaqa-reproduce-using-our-checkps) to evaluate.
 Remember to replace the CheckPs with your trained model file 😉:
 ```
 export qry_encoder_name=${train_job_name}/query_model
 export psg_encoder_name=${train_job_name}/passage_model